dhdzmota/nimble_gravity_data_science/README.md

     │   ├── interim        <- Some process was applied to raw data │   └── processed      <- Additional process for another data set (from raw).
     │
-    ├── figures            <- folder with the images of the results of the challenge.
+    ├── figures            <- Folder with the images relevant to the challenge.
     │
-    ├── notebooks          <- folder that contains the jupyter notebooks to explain with additional detail the challenge.
+    ├── notebooks          <- Folder that contains the jupyter notebooks to explain with additional detail the challenge.
+    │   ├── DS-PythonTest(task1_and_task2).ipynb   <- Answer to the task1 and task2 of the challenge.
+    │   └── DS-PythonTest(task3).ipynb             <- Answer to the task3 of the challenge.
     │
     ├── python_code        <- Python code for use in this project.
     │   ├── download_s3_data.py          <- File to download all the data.